 |

-Gill Matthews – Vice Chair & Community Governor with delegated responsibility for SEND I have lived locally for nearly 29 years and my daughters attended Milverton Primary School and later Kingsmead School.
-My granddaughters are now both pupils at Wiveliscombe Primary School.
-I have 40 years’ experience of teaching in the State Sector, and have taught in a wide range of settings and in both Mainstream and Special Educational Needs Schools.
-I have held positions within the Advisory Service and in a Secure Inpatient Special Unit.
-In the early years of my career I was a Head of History in a challenging Secondary School in the South-East but moved naturally across to SEND as my interests in the learning process and experience evolved.
-Until retirement, I was for many years the SENDCo in a local secondary school, where I was also a Head of Year and Safeguarding Lead.
-I am a passionate advocate of inclusive education and proud to be a governor of a forward thinking and dynamically led school. |
+Gill Matthews – Vice Chair & Co-opted Governor with delegated responsibility for SEND Gill has lived locally for nearly 29 years and her daughters attended Milverton Primary School and later Kingsmead School.
+Her granddaughters are now both pupils at Wiveliscombe Primary School.
+Gill has 40 years’ experience of teaching in the State Sector, and have taught in a wide range of settings and in both Mainstream and Special Educational Needs Schools.
+Gill has held positions within the Advisory Service and in a Secure Inpatient Special Unit.
+In the early years of her career Gill was a Head of History in a challenging Secondary School in the South-East but moved naturally across to SEND as her interests in the learning process and experience evolved.
+Until retirement, Gill was for many years the SENDCo in a local secondary school, where she was also a Head of Year and Safeguarding Lead.
+Gill is a passionate advocate of inclusive education and proud to be a governor of a forward thinking and dynamically led school. |

 |